trim21/bencode-py/readme.md

 bencode2 have a free threading wheel on pypi, build with GIL disabled.

-When encoding or decoding, it will not acquire GIL, which mean it's the caller's responsibility to ensure thread safety.
+When encoding or decoding, it will not acquire GIL and may call non-thread-safy c-api, which mean it's the caller's responsibility to ensure thread safety.

 When calling `bencode`, it's safe to encode same object in multiple threading, but it's not safe to encoding a object and change it in another thread at same time.